 Perfect hearty side dish.

-Twice baked potatoes are stuffed with butter, cream, and sharp cheddar cheese and are arguably the best way to eat a potato.
+Twice baked potatoes are stuffed with butter, cream, and sharp cheddar cheese and are arguably the best way to eat a potato!
+My mom made these growing up which makes them very nostalgic for me.

 An extra sharp cheddar cheese has been the crowd favorite in this recipe, but feel free to use a cheese of your choice, I’ve even played around with pepper jack for a little kick.